 Protecting yourself from hackers and cybercriminals is becoming a necessity.
-During 2020, hacker attacks increased by 600%.
-You need to take every precaution you can against hackers as they can inflict serious damage to your life.
-Below are the steps you can take to prevent hackers and cybercriminals from accessing your online accounts, social media profiles, and data.
+You must take every precaution against hackers as they can seriously damage your life.
+Below are the steps to prevent hackers and cybercriminals from accessing your online accounts, social media profiles, and data.

 Don’t Use Public Wifi.